Get answers to questions about becoming a military student at Purdue Global.

 Purdue Global does not participate in the Federal Perkins Loan program.

-Please see the “Repaying Your Loans” section on the right-hand side of the Shopping Sheet.
+Please see the “Repaying Your Loans” section of the CFP.
 It will lead you to information that can help you understand loan repayment.
+Loans are repaid with interest, including Direct Subsidized Loans, Direct Unsubsidized Loans, and Parent PLUS loans.
+For more information about repaying loans, go to StudentAid.gov.

-You will automatically be packaged up to your cost of attendance.
-If there is a credit, the credit will be sent to you.
-However, you cannot be packaged in excess of your cost of attendance.
+After enrolling in school and completing all required funding documents, you will be packaged up to your cost of attendance.
+You cannot be packaged in excess of your cost of attendance.

-If you originally completed a Master Promissory Note with Direct Loans and no longer wish to receive loans, you can send an email to firstname.lastname@example.org.
+If you originally completed a Master Promissory Note with Direct Loans and no longer wish to receive loans, you can send an email to email@example.com (nonmilitary students) or firstname.lastname@example.org (military students).
 If you already received loans that you do not want, you have the option to return those funds to your lender.
 Purdue Global will not refund loans that have already been paid to your account.